steiza/sidebar/README.md

 ### Server details

 Because the server doesn't handle much traffic, it can handle many password-protected rooms simultaneously, and can easily be self-hosted.
 Clients on separate NATs can connect to each other directly as long as the server is reachable by both clients.

 One option for making a self-hosted server publicly reachable with HTTPS is to use something like [Tailscale Funnel](https://tailscale.com/kb/1223/funnel).

+Another deployment option is to use [Azure Container Instances](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-quickstart) along with a [sidecar for HTTPS](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-container-group-automatic-ssl).
+This option costs about $2 / day.
+The images need to come from a container registry that does not rate-limit requests from Azure, like [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+You can build these images yourself and host them on your GitHub account, or you can [find them on my GitHub account](https://github.com/steiza?tab=packages&visibility=public).

-Passwords are comma separated and loaded from the `SIDEBAR_PASSWORDS` environment variable.
+Room passwords are comma separated and loaded from the `SIDEBAR_PASSWORDS` environment variable.

 ### Client details